jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

     web_sudoers:
       - "/usr/sbin/service php7.0-fpm *"

 Everything else in this file can stay the same.
 Do notice where it is grabbing the SSH keys from.
 If you have keys with a different name or located elsewhere you do need to change those lines as well.

 Push to Remote DreamCompute Instance
 ************************************

 Once you have the remote setup configured properly you can go ahead and push to the remote server using

 .. code::

     ansible-playbook server.yml -e env=<environment>

-Here *environment* will be production if you are pushing to production. staging is the other option.
+Here *environment* will be production if you are pushing to production.
+Staging is the other option.

 **Note** Please understand that provisioning will take quite some time as a full stack server will be installed with Nginx, MariaDB, PHP 7 and beautiful things such as SSL, HTTP2 and so on.
 Also it takes care of setting up WordPress on the server.
 All in all a pretty great feat.

 Deploying your site to DreamCompute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have to realize that provisioning is just setting up your server for working with WordPress really well and at lightning speed.
-The instance is still not loading a site at all and going to the ip address or domain will show you a nice Nginx 404 as nothing can be found.
-You simply need to push your locally deployed WordPress site to the server still.
-Once that is done you still either have to go through the installation process or import and existing database.
+You have to realize that provisioning is just setting up your server for
+working with WordPress really well and at lightning speed.
+The instance is
+ still not loading a site at all and going to the ip address or domain will
+  show you a nice Nginx 404 as nothing can be found.
+You simply need to
+  push your locally deployed WordPress site to the server still.
+Once that
+  is done you still either have to go through the installation process or
+  import and existing database.

-For deploys, there are a couple more settings needed besides the ones you did for provisioning:
+For deploys, there are a couple more settings needed besides the ones you
+did for provisioning:

-* repo (required) - git URL of your Bedrock-based WordPress project (in SSH format: git@github.com:roots/bedrock.git)
+* repo (required) - git URL of your Bedrock-based WordPress project (in
+SSH format: git@github.com:roots/bedrock.git)
-* repo_subtree_path (optional) - relative path to your Bedrock/WP directory in your repo if its not the root (like site in roots-example-project)
+* repo_subtree_path (optional) - relative path to your Bedrock/WP directory
+ in your repo if its not the root (like site in roots-example-project)
 * branch (optional) - the git branch to deploy (default: master)

 You can deploy with a single command: